-As char_type/2, but uses character-codes rather than one-character atoms.
+As char_type/2, but uses character codes rather than one-character atoms.
 Please note that both predicates are as flexible as possible.
-They handle either representation if the argument is instantiated and only will instantiate with an integer code or one-character atom depending of the version used.
+They handle either representation if the argument is instantiated and will instantiate only with an integer code or a one-character atom, depending of the version used.
 See also the Prolog flag double_quotes, atom_chars/2 and atom_codes/2.